Skip to main content

 How to Register

-To book a registration appointment, click here.*
+To book a registration appointment for families with students entering kindergarten – grade 12, click here.

-To transfer a child from another Saskatchewan school division, including the Greater Saskatoon Catholic School Division, email [email protected].
+To transfer a student from another Saskatchewan school division, including the Greater Saskatoon Catholic School Division, email [email protected] for registration instructions.
+To register a student for prekindergarten, apply online here.

 What to Bring to Your Appointment